spyrosth/TwitterTrendsGR/README.md

 # TwitterTrendsGR
-A script to collect twitter trends from Greece, Athens and Thessaloniki.
+A script to collect Twitter trends from Greece